hollowdll/finnish-name-generator/README.md

-# finnish-name-generator
+# Overview

+This is a Go library, which can be used to generate random Finnish names.

+The API will allow to generate
+- Random Finnish male names
+- Random Finnish female names
-Generate random Finnish names.
-First names and last names separated.
+- Random Finnish last names